 - The Support role is configured with Read level access to the services used by LifeOmic platform services and applications.
 It does NOT have permission to make any configuration changes and does NOT have access to production data.

-- A PRODCM ticket is used to request temporary support access and must be approved by the Director of Engineering and Security.
+- A PRODCM ticket is used to request temporary support access and must be approved by the Engineering leadership and Security.

 - Upon approval of the Support access PRODCM ticket, the Support role is granted to the requesting user in Okta.